inasafe/inasafe-doc/docs/source/user-docs/application-help/options.rst

 .. note:: Pressing :guilabel:`Cancel` at any time will close the options dialog and any changes made will **not** be applied.
-   Pressing :guilabel:`Ok` at any time will close the options dialog and any changes made **will** be applied immediately.
+   Pressing :guilabel:`OK` at any time will close the options dialog and any changes made **will** be applied immediately.

 .. note:: The exact button order shown on this dialog may differ depending on